 Location: Barnsley, South Yorkshire

-My twenty-third stadium of 2014 was on Friday 14th November at Oakwell in Barnsley, South Yorkshire.
+My twenty-third new ground of 2014 was on Friday 14th November at Oakwell in Barnsley, South Yorkshire.
 The match was Barnsley vs. Colchester United in Football League One.

 Oakwell is in the east of the town around half a mile from Barnsley railway station and the town centre itself.
 The venue was opened in 1887 and the club have played there ever since.

 Oakwell was extensively renovated during the 1990s and the West Stand is the only original part of the ground still in use.
 The West Stand is a two-tier structure which is partially covered and is a throwback to another era when compared to the rest of the stadium.
 The upper section has a roof with a number of supporting columns so there are restricted views for anyone in this part of the stand.
 Some of the seats remain from when it was built in the early part of the 20th century.
 The lower tier of the stand is uncovered and contains modern seating throughout.
 The capacity of the West Stand is around 4,750.

 On the opposite side of the pitch is the East Stand, which, with a capacity of 7,500, is the largest in the ground.
 There are two tiers of seating with executive boxes splitting the two tiers.
 In the corner between this and the Pontefract Road End is an additional section for corporate viewing with room for just over 200.
 The Pontefract Road End itself is a single-tier stand able to house 4,500 fans and also contains the reception, club shop and a gym.
 The North Stand is a large single tier stand with room for over 6,000 spectators.
 This is used as the away end though with Barnsley currently in the 3rd tier it is usually mostly empty.
 Directly behind this stand are several football pitches which form part of the club's academy set-up.